- GIL Express

 Coin-operated, self-service copy machines and microfiche/microfilm copiers are available on both floors of the library.
 Copies are $.10 per copy.
 All copy machines require dimes and change is available at the Circulation Desk.

 Faculty may make specific materials available to their students by placing them on reserve at the Circulation Desk.
 Reserves are checked out for 2 hours and must be used in the Library.
 Some reserves may be checked out overnight or for 3-day or 1- week time periods at the faculty's discretion.
+To place your materials on reserve, please fill out the following form

 The Library has records, tapes, videos and filmstrips available for checkout.
 A Television/VCR, Audio Cassette Player and Headphones are also available for Library use.
 A viewing room is available.
 The Library also has Flip cameras to check out for a 3-day period.
 Patrons wishing to use this equipment should inquire at the Circulation Desk.

 Current newspapers are displayed on racks in the browsing area on the first floor.
-Most newspaper backfiles are kept for two months (plus the current month) in the ERIC/Newspaper Room.
+Most newspaper backfiles are kept for two months (plus the current month) in the Collaboration/Newspaper Room.
 Complete backfiles for the New York Times and the Atlanta Constitution are available on microfilm.

 For further information on the Library's Government Documents Collection please follow follow this link: Government Info